FLCAC-admin/FLCAC-docs/docs/MetadataGuidance.md

 It is preferred that data providers fill in their metadata directly in openLCA, but if needed an excel template can be provided to fill out metadata.
 :::

-[^exclusions]: Two openLCA process tabs are not included in this guidance 'Social aspects' and 'Direct impacts', data providers do not need to provide any information on these tabs.
+[^exclusions]: Three openLCA process tabs are not included in this guidance 'Parameters', 'Social aspects', and 'Direct impacts', data providers do not need to provide any information on these tabs.
+Please discuss the use of parameters with the Data Curator if your data submission includes parameters.

 # General Information
 ![alt text](img/general_info.png)